Jane Wolfe: Cefalu

 In her diaries of that period, she records that after a few attempts she made a contact with the spirit of the talisman and spoke to him often.
 Her daily routine consisted of performance of Liber Resh which was said four times a day, with all occupants of the Abbey participating unless they were ill.
-The Abbey occupants were aroused at 6 am every morning by the beating of the tom-tom.
+The Abbey occupants were roused at 6 am every morning by the beating of the tom-tom.
 For a while, Wolfe found this very difficult as it seemed a shock to the system.
 The work she had been assigned usually took until after 10 pm, so she had only 6 hours of sleep.
 Her body demanded more than this, and many times she had to succumb or have a nap during the day.
 After waking up, Wolfe spent 20 minutes or so in her Asana and after that, she imagined the yellow square of the tattwas for another 20 minutes, with varying results.
 Following that came visualisation exercises and then breakfast.
 This same regimen was repeated after dinner about 7.30 pm, starting around 10 pm of the evening.
 The after-dinner discussions with Crowley sometimes aided Wolfe in understanding of the tasks of her degree.
 During her magical retirement on the beach near Cefalu which lasted for a month, Wolfe started Asana-meditation at 30 minutes each, the first week, increasing it to two hours during the last week.
 During the last week of her retreat, Wolfe added a number of new asanas to her yoga practise which she performed daily in the nude on the beach.
 Her other exercises consisted of going from the tent into the ocean for swims in order to relax.
 Wolfe worked with Crowley's Thelemic system of training in Cefalu for three years, and emerged from those years with a degree of attainment, having survived Crowley's ordeals.
 She later worked as Crowley's personal representative in London and Paris.

 Southern California

-Upon her return to Los Angeles Wolfe helped to found the Agape Lodge in California.
-On June 6, 1940, Wolfe took Phyllis Seckler as her student, making her a Probationer of the A∴A∴, which later started up the Soror Estai A∴A∴ lineage/bloodline.
+Upon her return to Los Angeles Wolfe helped to found Agape Lodge in California.
+On June 6, 1940, Wolfe took Phyllis Seckler as her student, making her a Probationer of the A∴A∴, which later started up the Soror Estai A∴A∴ lineage.

-Ordo Templi Orientis

-Wolfe is considered an important female figure in magick as, in addition to her friendship and work with Crowley, she took part in the founding of the Agape Lodge of the Ordo Templi Orientis in Southern California as well as being its lodge master.